Ham and Potato Soup is made in one pot on the stovetop. It’s thick, hearty, comforting, and the perfect way to use any leftover holiday ham.

 • Seasonings (Thyme, Oregano, Cayenne, Salt, Pepper): Add a lot of flavor.

-• Milk & Chicken Stock: Make the soup liquid and rich.
+• Milk & Chicken Stock: Help create the delicious creamy broth.

-• Potatoes & Corn: The potatoes make the ham and potato soup hearty and thick, while the corn adds sweetness and a bit of crunch.
+• Potatoes & Corn: These make the ham and potato soup hearty and thick.

 • Cheese: Adds a creamy, cheesy flavor.